Darwin Ramos: 2006–2012: Life at the Tulay ng Kabataan Foundation

 Darwin increasingly suffered more respiratory distress that required consecutive hospitalizations.
-He uplifted the staff and the children at the Foundation by the way he lived with his illness.
-He was constantly repeating "Thank you" and "I love you".
 He never complained and always smiled even during most difficult times.
-He was attentive to all and showed support to the other children at the Foundation in their trials.
 He had the habit of offering his sufferings.
 When he was speaking of his own illness, he did not talk about his myopathy but of what he called as being his "mission".
-One day, he said to the priest of the Foundation : "You know Father, I think Jesus wants me to hold on until the end, just like he did".
+One day, he said to the priest of the Foundation: "You know Father, I think Jesus wants me to hold on until the end, just like he did".

-Darwin developed a deep personal relationship with Christ.
-Not a day passed that the young boy did not take time out to entrust himself to Jesus.
-A caregiver from the Foundation testified: "One day, when Darwin was feverish, he insisted to be helped in getting out of bed to join the others in the center so that he could lead the evening prayer.
-It was Jesus before anything else".
+Darwin developed a deep personal relationship with Christ; not a day passed that the young boy did not take time out to entrust himself to him.
+A caregiver from the foundation testified: "One day, when Darwin was feverish, he insisted to be helped in getting out of bed to join the others in the center so that he could lead the evening prayer.
+It was Jesus before anything else."

 September 2012: Darwin's final week

-On Sunday, September 16, 2012, the nurse of the foundation decided to bring Darwin to the (Philippine Children's Medical Center (PCMC) in Quezon City) because he had difficulty breathing.
+On Sunday, September 16, 2012, the nurse of the foundation decided to bring Darwin to the Philippine Children's Medical Center (PCMC) in Quezon City because he had difficulty breathing.
 When the priest in charge of the Tulay ng Kabataan Foundation arrived at his bedside, the first thing that Darwin did was to excuse himself for causing the priest worries.
 Darwin added as he breathed laboriously: "Thank you for everything Father".
-Then began what some would describe as "Darwin's Holy Week":

-On Monday, September 17, Darwin was intubated.
-He was not able to talk anymore.
-It was only possible to lip-read him, but he was able to write in a notebook.
-On Thursday, September 20, Darwin experienced a spiritual battle, his Maundy Thursday: